 - 10.3.1.
 To accept an offer of study, students should log into the MyTAP portal and complete the offer response form which includes accepting these terms and conditions. - 10.3.2.
-By agreeing to these terms and conditions, students are entering into a financial contract with the Trust and are accepting responsibility for paying course fees.
+By agreeing to these terms and conditions, students are entering into a financial contract with the Trust and are accepting responsibility for paying course fees and are agreeing to the terms of the Trust's refunds and charges policy.